Energinet-DataHub/opengeh-edi/source/IntegrationTests/README.md

 ├── EventBuilders
 ```

-By doing so, one does not need to specify the external input in the specific test method.
-Which allow the writer to
+By doing so, one does not have to "waste" space on specifying the external input in each and every single test method's [Given-part](#naming-the-tests),
-specify the important variables in the test, as descripbed in [naming section](#naming-the-tests).
+but can instead focus on the uniqueness of each given test.

-If one finds it unpleasent to have a class named `Given{ExternalInput}Tests` with a method named `Given{ImportantVairalbes}_When_YYY_Then_ZZZ`.
+Similarly, if one finds it unpleasant to have a class named `Given{ExternalInput}Tests` with a method named `Given{ImportantSetup}_When_YYY_Then_ZZZ`,
-Then it is possible the use the prefix `AndGiven_` instead of `Given_`.
-It is even possible to leave it out and start
+it is possible the use the prefix `AndGiven_` instead of `Given_`.
-with `When_`.
+In the cases where there are no additional setup, it is possible to start with `When_` directly.
+However, we advise caution in this case, as it is rare for a test to have no setup.

-### Propper integration tests
+### Proper integration tests

 Unlike the `Behaiviours` tests these tests are more isolated and test a single responsibility.
 Eg test of
 integrationEventHandlers, repositories and the like.